AlexCC93/readthedocs_test/docs/source/Nodes.rst

    ros2 run <package_name> <executable_name> --ros-args --remap __node:=<new_node_name>

-As an example, recall that two nodes already exist from the previous parts of this tutorial (the turtlesim and teleop_turtle nodes). :ref:`Open a new terminal<Installation/Opening a new terminal>` and execute:
+As an example, recall that two nodes already exist from the previous parts of this tutorial (the turtlesim and teleop_turtle nodes). :ref:`open a new terminal<installation/Opening a new terminal>` and execute:

 .. code-block:: console